gomorpheus/morpheus-docs/troubleshooting/MYSQL_toomanyconnections.rst

-mysql Too many connections error
+MySQL Too many connections error
 ================================

 If you see the following error in the |morpheus| UI logs: